Peter Tarsey

 Peter David Tarsey (5 August 1937 – 29 March 2015) was a British diver who competed for Great Britain at the 1956 Summer Olympics, and won a bronze medal at the 1958 Commonwealth Games.

 Early life

 Tarsey was born on 5 August 1937 in Brentford, Greater London, England.

 Career

 He represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he participated in the 10m Platform diving event.

 At the 1956 Summer Olympics in Melbourne, Australia, Tarsey competed in the Men's 3 metre springboard, where he finished 16th, and the Men's 10 metre platform, where he finished 14th.

 Tarsey competed for the England team in his second Commonwealth Games winning a bronze medal at Cardiff in 1958, in the men's 3m Springboard event.

 Personal life

 Tarsey married Jean Biggs in February 1960.
-They had two sons, Alexei and Sascha.
-They lived in Spain for 18 years.
+They had two sons, and lived in Spain for 18 years.

-At the time of their deaths the Tarseys were trying to sell their house in order to move near their son Sascha and grandchildren in Majorca.